 On a psychological level, sexual behaviours seem to be less about intimacy for addicts and more about escapism.
-Sex addicts reportedly use their addiction to seek pleasure that eclipses or allows them to avoid outside stressors such as family issues or problems at work.
+Sex addicts reportedly use their addiction to seek pleasure that allows them to avoid outside stressors such as family issues or problems at work.
 This pattern shares many similarities with drug and alcohol abuse - all see a reward gained from the addiction but this soon gives way to remorse and guilt.

 There is also significant evidence to suggest that sex addicts often come from 'dysfunctional' families and are more likely than non-sex addicts to have suffered abuse during early life.

-According to research carried out by Dr Patrick Carnes - a leading expert in the field and author of a number of comprehensive sex addiction studies - 81% of his patients in the advanced stages of recovery had been sexually abused during childhood, while 72% reported other physical abuse and 97% reported emotional abuse.
+According to research carried out by Dr Patrick Carnes - a leading expert in the field and author of a number of sex addiction studies - 81% of his patients in the advanced stages of recovery had been sexually abused during childhood, while 72% reported other physical abuse and 97% reported emotional abuse.

-Sex addiction help
+Sex addiction treatment and help

 12-step recovery programmes

-A recovery programme is essentially a set of guiding principals that outline a course of action for recovery from an addiction or other behavioural problems.
+A recovery programme is essentially a set of guiding principles that outline a course of action for recovery from an addiction or other behavioural problems.
 Many sex addiction 12-step recovery programmes are modelled on Alcoholics Anonymous and provide tools and support designed to help you overcome your problem.

-The counsellor is also there to offer strategic interventions, techniques and useful ways to bring about positive change, and will work collaboratively with the client in order to help them move forward.
+The counsellor is also there to offer strategic interventions, techniques and useful ways to bring about positive change and will work collaboratively with the client in order to help them move forward.

 Cognitive behavioural therapy (CBT)